labex-labs/open-source-labs/python/python-mastery/lab-ex4-2-behavior-of-inheritance/en/step2.md

-# Build a Value Checker
+# Building a Validation System with Inheritance

-In Exercise 3.4, you added some properties to the `Stock` class that checked attributes for different types and values (e.g., shares had to be a positive integer).
-Let's play with that idea a bit.
-Start by creating a file `validate.py` and defining the following base class:
+In this step, we'll build a practical validation system using inheritance.
+This will demonstrate how inheritance can be used to create reusable code components that can be composed in different ways.

+## Creating the Base Validator Class

+First, let's create a new file called `validate.py` in the WebIDE.
+Click on "File" > "New File" or use the keyboard shortcut, then name it `validate.py`.

+Add the following code to create a base `Validator` class:

 ```python
 # validate.py